Mexico › Tulum › When to Go

-- Mayakoba Golf Classic: An official, PGA tour with over 100 pro-golfers competing for a huge prize in four rounds over the course of one week.
+- Mayakoba Golf Championship: An official, PGA tour with over 100 pro-golfers competing for a huge prize in four rounds over the course of one week.
 The event takes place in Mayakoba at the El Camaleón golf course just north of Playa del Carmen.
 Some of the proceeds benefit local charities.

 Tulum in December

-- Antorchas Guadalupanas and Día de la Virgen de Guadalupe: One of the most important Mexican Catholic holiday, December 12 celebrates the appearance of the Virgin Mary to an indigenous convert, Juan Diego.
+- Antorchas Guadalupanas and Día de la Virgen de Guadalupe: One of the most important Mexican Catholic holidays, December 12 celebrates the appearance of the Virgin Mary to an indigenous convert, Juan Diego.
 The holiday begins its celebration with a series of relay race pilgrimages, the Antorchas Guadalupanas, where runners take turns carrying a torch.
 The runners reach their destination in Downtown Tulum on December 12, and the main festival begins, with mass, food, music, dancing, and flowers.
 Though celebrated throughout the Riviera Maya, Tulum has the largest celebration.